stephenhky/PyShortTextCategorization/README.md

 ## Contributors

-If you would like to contribute, feel free to submit the pull requests.
+If you would like to contribute, feel free to submit the pull requests to the `develop` branch.
 You can talk to me in advance through e-mails or the [Issues](https://github.com/stephenhky/PyShortTextCategorization/issues) page.

 ## Useful Links